Performs tasks and provides services to support the plant's production goals, overall business plans, and objectives as directed.

 Complies with environmental regulations when using, dispensing, or handling hazardous and non-hazardous materials and wastes.

-Broad training in a related field usually acquired through college level education or equivalent.
+Broad training in a related field usually acquired through high school education or equivalent (apprenticeship program).

-Ability to apply independent evaluation, selection, and substantial adaptation and modification of standard machining techniques, procedures, and criteria.
+Ability to apply standard evaluation, selection, and substantial adaptation and modification of standard electrical/electronic techniques, procedures, and criteria.

 Must be able to handle sensitive related and proprietary information in a confidential manner.